 I squint at the page.
 There is a headshot of a bearded man and the headline reads BRUTAL MURDERER FINALLY APPREHENDED.
 I shudder.
-I don't want to be involved in a murder case, but I feel like I know the man.
+I don't want to be involved in a murder trial, but I feel like I know the man.
 But there's this other feeling inside me, a nagging doubt, that tells me that knowing a murderer could get me in trouble.
 Is it possible to fail an aptitude test?
 Is that what would happen?

 'Well?
 Do you know him or not?'

 'I - I've never met him before.'
 I swallow.
 'Why do you want to know?'

 'None of your business.'
 He stands and flicks the newspaper to the ground.
 I can see his face.
 It's scarred and beaten-down, and his nose looks burnt.
 I can't see his eyes, however, because he is wearing sunglasses.
 A dark beanie is riding up the front of his head, and I can just see his fringe.